busstoptaktik/geodesy/ruminations/004-rumination.md

 ### Solution #2: The OS interface abstraction

 In Rust Geodesy, the OS interface is handled by a structure called "the Context".
-To make the Context less annoying than a PROJ context, it has been given much more functionality, so it's not just a bolted on afterthought, *but the actual API* for accessing the system functionality.
+To make the Context less annoying than a PROJ context, it has been given much more functionality, so it's not just a bolted on afterthought, **but the actual API** for accessing the system functionality.

 To (potentially) reduce the annoying aspect even further, there is not just one Context implementation, but two - `Minimal` and `Plain`, respectively. `Minimal` is much in the style of "classic" PROJ, while `Plain` in principle provides access to externally defined transformations from e.g. the EPSG registry (i.e. "resolver" functionality).
 Unlike PROJ, however, the definitions used by `Plain` are to be represented in user provided plain text files, not in a SQLite file database.

 Hence, Rust Geodesy does not depend on external database functionality.
 The Context functionality is, however, represented by a Trait, not by fixed data structures, so users wishing to support PROJ's SQLite representation of the EPSG registry, can implement their own Context, supporting that.

 In a sense, this reflects the modularity of the transformation operator implementation onto the Context implementation: You can use one of the built ins, or you can provide your own.
 This allows for a very slim core functionality, that can be expanded as needed in actual use cases.
 In PROJ, the introduction of SQLite as a dependency resulted in much whining: The unreasonable expectations/unfounded entitlement is smoke thick over at <https://github.com/OSGeo/PROJ/issues/1552>.
 But since RG has the good fortune of being able to learn from PROJ,  why build a monolithic Context/resolver-architecture, when we don't have to?
-The operator architecture is modular, after all.
+The operator architecture is modular, after all, so why not the Context as well?

 ### Problem #3: The geodetic registry interface ("the resolver")